 What is Second Chance?

-Second Chance is an educational program for Arlington middle and high school students to help them avoid using drugs and alcohol.
+Second Chance is an educational program for Arlington middle and high school students to help them avoid using alcohol, drugs and certain other substances.
+Second Chance is not treatment or therapy.
 Students showing signs of early substance use will benefit most from attending Second Chance.

 Why should a student attend Second Chance?